 Step back in time with the schoolmarm during an authentic living history experience at the Churchville One-Room Schoolhouse!
-This historic structure (built circa 1846) is one of the few remaining one-room schoolhouses in Illinois on its original site and has undergone extensive restoration to make it ready for school groups and community programs.
-Owned by the city of Elmhurst and managed by the Elmhurst History Museum, this National Register of Historic Places property is now the setting for field trips for school, scout, and adult groups.
+This historic structure (built circa 1850) is one of the few remaining one-room schoolhouses in Illinois on its original site and has undergone extensive restoration to make it ready for school groups and community programs.
+Owned by the City of Elmhurst and managed by the Elmhurst History Museum, this National Register of Historic Places property is now the setting for field trips for school, scout, and adult groups.
 Immersive history experiences featuring a 1910 schoolmarm give visitors the opportunity to experience how farm children from the DuPage area learned their daily lessons.
 Find out more about this engaging and interactive learning opportunity:

 - School Groups: Submit an online form here.